Widiskel/fintopio-mining-bot/README.md

 ## CONTRIBUTE

 Feel free to fork and contribute adding more feature thanks.
+To get original unencrypted code just DM me on my social media original (index.js and src folder) are Obfuscated during build

 ## SUPPORT